Operational decisions help your organization function like a well-oiled machine — around the clock.

 Operational (or operating) decisions are the daily choices and actions that drive an organization’s routine activities.
 Unlike strategic planning, which shapes an organization’s long-term direction, these decisions immediately impact your business in the short term.

 Operational decisions are the most common, repeated choices in business.
-Managers and high-level employees must typically make quick judgment calls, whether regarding customers, team members, products, services, or online content.
+You and your high-level team typically make quick judgment calls, whether they're regarding customers, team members, products, services, or online content.

-Every company, big or small, faces these daily decisions in high volume.
-One choice — for instance, in response to a single customer’s call — may not be a high-impact action for the business.
-But hundreds to thousands of operating decisions add up over time.
+Every company, big or small, faces these daily decisions in large volumes.
+One choice — such as responding to a single customer’s call — may not carry a high impact for your business.
+But hundreds or thousands of operating decisions add up over time.

 What are the different types of business decisions?